rotoapanta/guralpStateOfHealh/README.md

   return <Component />
 }
 ```

 ## Feedback

 If you have any feedback, please reach out to us at robertocarlos.toapanta@gmail.com

 ## Support

-For support, email robertocarlos.toapanta@gmail.com or join our Slack channel.
+For support, email robertocarlos.toapanta@gmail.com or join our Discord channel.

 ## License